bsc-pm/nanos6/README.md

 1. `--enable-monitoring-hwevents` to enable monitoring of hardware counters (which must be paired with an appropriate library)

 The location of elfutils, hwloc and CUDA is always retrieved through pkg-config.
-The location of PAPI can also be retrieved through pkg-config if it is not specified through the `--with-papi` parameter.
 If they are installed in non-standard locations, pkg-config can be told where to find them through the `PKG_CONFIG_PATH` environment variable.
 For instance: